Jan. 6 panel signals interest in whether Trump committed a crime - ExBulletin

 The challenge is this indefinite territory of circumstances in which an executive official crosses the line between the exercise of executive power and actual obstruction of justice, said Daniel Hemel, professor of law at the University of Chicago.

-Comments on Trump’s potential wrongdoing come after months of growing frustration among Democrats and criticism of Trump that Garland and the DOJ are not doing enough to tackle potential illegal activity at the highest levels of the previous administration .
+Comments on Trump’s potential wrongdoing come after months of growing frustration among Democrats and Trump’s criticism that Garland and the Department of Justice (DOJ) are not doing enough to tackle potential illegal activity at the highest levels levels of the previous administration.

 Any criminal referral to the select committee alleging that Trump violated the law would be a clear escalation in lawmakers’ efforts to pressure the Biden DOJ to be more aggressive towards the former president.